 ELT Teacher 2 Writer is two things – firstly, we publish eBooks that train teachers in the craft and skills of ELT writing.
 These are available via Amazon and Smashwords (which distributes to iBooks, Barnes and Noble, etc).
-We’ve published 13 modules since January 2013 and more will be available later this year.
 There are training courses for writers of fiction and poetry, so why not ELT materials?

 Secondly, it’s a database of writers, ranging from already widely-published writers, to enthusiastic teachers who write for their own teaching situations and want to find a wider audience.
 Any of the publishers whose logos are on our home page have free access to the database, enabling them to search for writers who match the criteria of the projects they’re looking to resource.
 For example, a publisher can search for people with experience of teaching secondary classes in Spain and Poland, and who have had materials published.
 Another search could be done for people who have IELTS experience and who are willing to give feedback to a publisher on the materials they’re currently using in the class.
 This kind of information would typically take a publisher weeks to gather, but using our database it can be done by sending a batch email and collected literally overnight.